lucianocota/lucianocota.github.io/README.md

 CNPq Research Productivity Fellow - DTI

-# Professor in the following postgraduate programs:
+# Professor in the following Postgraduate Programs:
 - Postgraduate Program in Computer Science (PPGCC in the Portuguese acronym) at the Universidade Federal de Ouro Preto (UFOP).
 - Postgraduate Program in Instrumentation, Control and Automation of Mining Processes (PROFICAM in the Portuguese acronym) at UFOP/ITV
 - Postgraduate Program in Innovative Technologies in Mining (PPGTIM in the Portuguese acronym) at Unifesspa/ITV